niteshbalusu11/BOS-Commands-Document/README.md

     - `with`: enter the pubkey to open channel with
     - `dryrun`: avoids opening the channel but gives you a summary of the channel open
   <br></br>
- Example: `bos increate-outbound-liquidity --with yourPeerPubkey --max-fee 2000 --dryrun`
+ Example: `bos increase-outbound-liquidity --with yourPeerPubkey --max-fee 2000 --dryrun`
 <br></br>
 <br></br>